Home » Koh Kood

 Getting to Koh Kood has become steadily easier over the last few years as new travel services are added to meet demand.

-Private transfers from Bangkok hotels and all the airports are the easiest way to make the catamaran, speedboat and express boat connections at Laem Sok Pier.
+Private transfers from Bangkok hotels and all the airports are the easiest way to make the catamaran, mini-catamarans, speedboat and express boat connections at Laem Sok Pier.

 Private Transfers